flynn0087/aws-thought/README.md

 Clone the repo, run npm install

 ## Usage:
 As a demonstration of experience with AWS.
 The page itself is for linking thoughts and images with users and date stamps.
+The working page hosted by amazon: [Deep Thoughts](http://18.116.100.44/)

 ## License:
 MIT